rcannood/princurve/README.md

 -   DOCUMENTATION: Added vignettes on the algorithm behind princurve and on benchmarking results between princurve 1.1 and 2.1.

+-   TESTING: Skip comparison unit test between princurve 1.1 and 2.1 on CRAN.

 Latest changes in princurve 2.1.0 (2018-07-14)
 ----------------------------------------------